 To diagnose presyncope, a doctor will ask about a person’s symptoms, review their medical history and any medications they take, and perform a physical examination.

-If someone has symptoms when they stand up too fast, the doctor may ask them to sit down and stand up to see if they have orthostatic intolerance.
+If someone has symptoms when they stand up too fast, the doctor will measure their blood pressure and heart rate while seated and after standing up to see if they have orthostatic intolerance.

 As there are many causes of presyncope, a doctor may first try to rule out life threatening causes.
 This may involve tests to check the function of the heart, such as an echocardiogram.